isaacnmm/pestpolicy-hugo2XX/content/posts/can-dog-fleas-transfer-to-humans/index.md

 ##  Conclusion

 Fleas take host on your dog, and thus, whenever you come too close to the pet, the fleas could jump over to you looking for a blood source.
-However, fleas (apart from *Pulex irritans* ) cannot [live on human](https://pestpolicy.com/can-fleas-live-in-human-hair/) blood and thus will have to jump off to an appropriate host, particularly after sucking some of your blood.
+However, fleas (apart from *Pulex irritans* ) cannot [live on human](https://pestpolicy.com/can-fleas-live-in-human-hair/)blood and thus will have to jump off to an appropriate host, particularly after sucking some of your blood.